YasirKhan1811/SQL/EDA in SQL.md

 This course is about:
 1. How to explore a SQL database?
-2. Summarize different types of data, and deal with messy data.
+2. Summarize different types of data
 3. Deal with messy data

 In this course, we are going to use PostgreSQL.